hongmomanu/hongmomanu.github.com/_posts/2018-01-10-selfinfo-en.md

  > basiclly use es6 to write code for two years

- > use enzyme to write react test
+ > use enzyme (mount / render) to write react components tests

  > use clojure and clojurescript stack to develop web app  for three years